 Robert's Travels for Native Ministries International

 On July 25th of 2020, Robert started a journey, stopping at different reservations across the eastern United States sharing Native Ministries International mission and how to use the nativemi.org website.
+Unfortunately the trip was cut short due to a hurricane warning but not before many visits.
 See where Robert stopped along his journey in the updates below!

 On previous travels, I was able to share with each tribal office the benefits of using the tribal portion of Native Ministries International website.
 Every tribal office was so impressed with the amount of information now at their fingertips, they all said they will begin using it right away.
 Our prayer is that as they use the site, they will click on the other links that provide help for problems facing natives; addictions, drugs, alcohol, suicide, breakdown of the family, etc. These links have a vast amount of Christian resources.

 Below are some of the highlights from our trip.
 Thanks for following along on the journey.

 May the love of Jesus be with you!

 Robert De Corah

 Today I was on the Lumbee Reservation and was able to visit with Rev. & Mrs. Charles Locklear of Morningstar Ministry.
 I distributed information about nativemi.org at the Lumbee Office, and local establishments and churches in the area.
 Great day!